 - 4.1 The Council prepares its annual accounts in accordance with its accounting policies which are presented as part of the main Statement of Accounts document.
-A copy of the Council's accounting policies is included in Appendix 1 to this report. - 4.2 Standard policies for all Local Authorities are provided by the Chartered Institute of Public Finance and Accountancy - CIPFA - within the Code of Practice on Local Authority Accounting in the UK 2018/19 - the Code.
+A copy of the Council's accounting policies is included in Appendix 1 to this report. - 4.2 Standard policies for all Local Authorities are provided by the Chartered Institute of Public Finance and Accountancy CIPFA within the Code of Practice on Local Authority Accounting in the UK 2020/21 'The Code'.
 The Code requires the Council to determine its accounting policies with direct reference to the requirements stipulated by the Code.
-There is limited opportunity to deviate from these standard policies however, there are parts of the Code which require a judgement to be made.
-In this circumstance the Council has assessed the local conditions in order to determine the setting and adopting of its accounting policies. - 4.3 The Council's accounting policies have been updated in line with the 2018/19 Code.
-The 2018/19 Code does not require any major changes to the Council's accounting policies, there is however one policy to be amended in respect of Financial Instruments, as a result of the introduction of a new accounting standard IFRS 9.
+There is limited opportunity to deviate from these standard policies; however, there are parts of the Code which require a judgement to be made.
+In this circumstance the Council has assessed the local conditions in order to determine the setting and adopting of its accounting policies. - 4.3 The 2020/21 Code does not contain any new accounting standards and therefore the Council's accounting policies remain unchanged.